GunnJerkens/wordpress-test/README.md

       - one text input: email
       - one button: signup
       - validate email structure using a regex pattern (just the structure [something]@[something].[something])
-      - reports email validation back to the page
+      - report email validation back to the page

 ## Delivery

 A .zip archive containing:

-- your site's web root including wordpress, plugins, and uploads.
+- your site's entire web root including WordPress and uploads.
 - a .sql file of the database